TranSMS/M2TS/README.md

 networkx 2.5
 scipy 1.1.0
 treelib 1.6.1
-## Results
+# Results
-Results of the M2TS projection
+In result file, we give the testing results on two datasets.